Oxford Zero Emission Zone (ZEZ) 2023 – the ultimate guide

 - Select other vehicles such as private hire hybrids

-Yes, motorcyles and mopeds entering the Oxford clean air zone that are not zero emission will pay a fine.
+Yes, motorcycles and mopeds entering the Oxford clean air zone that are not zero emission must pay the charge.
 Before August 2025, this is £2 per day.

 How is the Oxford Zero Emission Zone marked and run?

-The zone will be marked by signs warning drivers that they are about to enter the zone.
-Once entered, CCTV will use automatic number plate recognition (ANPR) to detect non-compliant vehicles.
+The zone is marked by road signs warning drivers that they are about to enter the zone.
+Once entered, CCTV uses automatic number plate recognition (ANPR) to detect non-compliant vehicles.

 What times does the Oxford Low Emission Zone operate?

-The Oxford ZEZ will operate seven days a week between the hours of 7am and 7pm.
+The Oxford ZEZ operates seven days a week between the hours of 7am and 7pm.